Jan Gunnar Hoff: Career

 Hoff was born in Bodø.
 He is a graduate of the Teachers' College in Bodø and Bergen, and was further educated in the Jazz program at Trondheim Musikkonservatorium under Terje Bjørklund (1986–89), and in composition at Norges Musikkhøgskole (2001).
 He had his jazz debut with his own trio on Ad Lib Jazzklubb (1976).
-Hoff´s background includes classical piano, progressive rock, pop and jazz.
+Hoff's background includes classical piano, progressive rock, pop and jazz.

 Hoff has released 20 recordings as soloartist and co-leader and he has composed 250 works for different settings.
 In 2005 he received the prestigious Edvard-prize (named after Edvard Grieg) for his jazz mass Meditatus and the same year he wrote the commission work for Vossajazz.
 In 2013 Jan Gunnar Hoff and his “Hoff Ensemble” was nominated for US Grammy Awards with their album Quiet winter night.

-Hoff´s quartet album Fly North with Marilyn Mazur, Anders Jormin and Arve Henriksen was nominated for the Norwegian Grammy, Spellemannpris 2014.
-Jan Gunnar Hoff has performed in Los Angeles, New York, London, Zagreb, Milano, St. Petersburg, Moscow, Kiev, Stockholm, Istanbul, Havana, Riga and other major cities.
+Hoff's quartet album Fly North with Marilyn Mazur, Anders Jormin and Arve Henriksen was nominated for the Norwegian Grammy, Spellemannpris 2014.
+Jan Gunnar Hoff has performed in Los Angeles, New York, London, Zagreb, Milano, St. Petersburg, Moscow, Kyiv, Stockholm, Istanbul, Havana, Riga and other major cities.